-Half-cock is a hammer position (Figure 3) that may catch a hammer should it slip from your thumb while cocking the rifle (providing the trigger is not depressed).
+Half-cock is the hammer position (Figure 3, page 13) that may catch the hammer should the hammer slip from your thumb while cocking the rifle (providing the trigger is not depressed).
 The half-cock position should not be taken as assurance the hammer will be caught all the time.
+Be aware that the half-cock notch is not a "safety" and should not be relied upon to always catch the hammer.
 No guarantee can be made that the half-cock notch will prevent the hammer from striking the firing pin.
-You should never trust the half-cock hammer position to function as a safety.
-An excessive, abusive pull on the trigger could still cause the hammer to fall.
-Also, while the half-cock notch may frequently catch a hammer that slips from your thumb while cocking the rifle (provided the trigger is not depressed), the half-cock notch is not a safety and should not be relied upon to always catch the hammer.
-No guarantee can be made that the half-cock notch will prevent the hammer from striking the firing pin.
-When the hammer is in the full-cock position, the inertia firing pin is positioned to the rear until it is struck by a forcible blow from the forward motion of the hammer.
+You should never trust the half-cock hammer position to function as a "safety."
+Additionally, an excessive, abusive pull on the trigger could still cause the hammer to fall and strike the firing pin.